Is It Time To Quit My Job For Mental Health? Everything You Need To Know

 You're unable to enjoy with family and friends

 It's Saturday evening, and you're meant to be meeting friends for dinner.
 But you can't find the energy to get out of bed.
 You were only meant to have a 30-minute nap.

 You're exhausted from the working week and all you want to do is sleep.
-This could be a sign that your job is taking too much out of you, leaving you unable to enjoy time with family and friends.
+This could be a sign that your job is taking too much out of you, leaving you unable to enjoy your social life with family and friends.